 Welcome! | Housewarming Gift Ideas in a Hot Housing Market

 The term” housewarming” dates to 16th-century Europe and the tradition of warming a newly built house.
-The homeowner typically hosted a celebratory “thank you” meal for neighbors who helped raise the house.
+The homeowner, who may be one of those Denver Colorado homeowners, typically hosted a celebratory “thank you” meal for neighbors who helped raise the house.
 Guests brought gifts of firewood and laid fires in the hearths to heat the home and jettison any evil spirits.

 Many early housewarming gifts served as talismans protecting the new home and its residents with salutary blessings.
 Gifts of bread carried the hope that the owner would never know hunger; salt signaled the wish for flavor to leaven life; olive oil represented the blessing of health and well-being; candles embodied good tidings for light and happiness; honey depicted the blessing of sweetness in life; and wine symbolized the wish that the owner would prosper and never thirst.

 Hosting housewarming parties is still a venerated tradition around the world.
 After unpacking and decorating, most new homeowners—and college students moving into a dorm room or retirees downsizing into a condo—are excited to share their new digs with family and friends.
 An intimate gathering over drinks and appetizers, a potluck dinner, or an informal “open house” are perfect occasions to unveil your new abode.
 Throw your housewarming party within six months to a year of your move-in date, so your celebration is a christening of your home.